Key takeaways

 Building your scoring model

-- Payment speed: Average DSO bands, under 30 excellent, 30 to 45 good, beyond 60 risky.
+- Payment speed: Average DSO bands.
+Under 30 is excellent, 30 to 45 is good, beyond 60 is risky.

 - Disputes: Frequent deductions or invoice queries increase risk.